3 hours x 6 classes delivered over a 6 weeks period

 Techniques to perform a safe and hygienic intimate female wax.

-You’ll also receive credit and certification for the following unit from SHB30115 - Certificate III in Beauty Therapy
+You will receive also receive credit and certification for the following units from SHB30121 Certificate III in Beauty Services upon successful completion of the assessments.

 Materials to Bring